-Supplier accepts the terms and issues a D0148 confirming appointment of DC and MOA.
+Supplier accepts the terms and issues a D0148 confirming appointment of DC and SVA MOA.

 D0155: Notification of new Meter Operator or Data Collector Appointment and Terms

-The Supplier notifies the relevant HHDCs, NHHDCs, HHMOAs and NHHMOAs of their appointment with a given effective from date.
+The Supplier notifies the relevant HHDCs, NHHDCs, HH SVA MOAs and NHH SVA MOAs of their appointment with a given effective from date.

 D0268: Half Hourly Meter Technical Details